LaserKaspar/pterodactyl_backups/README.md

 > make

+Copy ./pull-backups.sh and the newly created ./pterodactyl-backups-latest-<arch>.tar.gz to the backupserver.

+> create .env file.

+Run ./pull-backups.sh on server

+> ./pull-backups.sh

+## Manual

-Load it into the server
+Load the image on the server

 > docker load < ./pterodactyl-backups-latest.tar.gz

-Run it
+Run it (optionally add it to a cronjob)

 > docker run --env-file .env -v "./syncs:/app/syncs" pterodactyl-backups:latest